 Make friends with your freezer, you’ll be surprise at how many of our food can be frozen.
 Our A-Z Storage tool will help you understand which foods freeze well, how to best freeze them and use them up when you are ready.

 Top tips to keep your freezer ship shape

 - Keep a small space free for freezing your leftovers – no one intends to throw food away or cook too much so keeping a small space free in your freezer for your leftovers is a smart move.
 You then have a ready-made meal for another day and will be saving your food from the bin too.
 You can learn to be smarter with your serving sizes by checking out our Portion Planner.

 - Removing guesswork by adding a label – Food can last for a while in the freezer, however, all food has an optimum time when it’s at its best so adding a label will help you remember when (date) you popped it in the freezer and exactly what (food/meal) it is!
 Removing the guesswork will make managing your freezer simple and ensure you eat your food when it’s at its best.

 - Eat frozen once a week – why not plan one meal a week from the freezer?
 This will help you use up your frozen food while it’s at its best leaving space for more food to be frozen – perfect food rotation.

-- Toasty snacks straight from the freezer – bread is one of our most wasted foods, in fact, we throw away 20 million slices of bread a day in the UK.
+- Toasty snacks straight from the freeze – bread is one of our most wasted foods, in fact, we throw away 20 million slices of bread a day in the UK.
 Astonishing isn’t it?
 We can all do something about this by freezing your *loaf of bread (or at least one of your loaves) when you get home from the shop.
 The best thing is that you can toast your bread straight from the freezer – no need to thaw.
 Check out Make Toast Not Waste for some creative ideas for toast toppers for your tasty snack.

 * ensure you slice your loaf if it isn’t already sliced – it’s much easier to take out only what you need from the freezer when it’s sliced.